-This metric measures the number of times residents are rehospitalized per thousand days of short-term patient care.
-Staying out of the hospital during rehabilitation is key to restoring the health of patients.
+This metric is a measure of the number of times residents are rehospitalized per thousand days of short-term care.
+Keeping residents out of the hospital during rehabilitation is key to restoring the physical well-being of patients.

 Short-term Care: ER Visits

 This tells you the number of emergency room visits per 1,000 days of short-term care.
-There is usually a correlation between keeping patients out of the emergency room and the quality of rehabilitation.
+There is generally a correlation between fewer emergency room visits and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement